-The benefits of an API-first platform
+The benefits of being API-first

-- Increased collaboration: Brightspot's API-first architecture allows for a multitude of plug and play integrations pre-built for the platform, including best-of-breed enterprise applications that enterprises depend on like Slack, AWS, Salesforce and Google Suite.
+- Increased collaboration: Brightspot's architecture allows for a multitude of plug and play integrations pre-built for the platform, including best-of-breed enterprise applications that enterprises depend on like Slack, AWS, Salesforce and Google Suite.

 - Minimized risk: APIs are used across companies at a very large scale, meaning that an individual’s work in one department, such as communications, will likely eventually intersect with the work of a developer on the back end.
 An API-first approach creates a reliable, consistent environment that reduces the risk of errors.

 - Simplified maintenance: New technology and digital transformation requires organizations to be agile, and able to make adjustments and enhancements at a fast pace.
-With an API-first platform, codes are more often reusable and the need to retrofit the back end for new channels downstream is minimized.
+With an API-first approach, codes are more often reusable and the need to retrofit the back end for new channels downstream is minimized.